 WHAT IS A BLOOD MOON?

-This is when the moon will enter Earth’s shadow to produce a “BLOOD MOON,” a dramatic moment when the moon turns a reddish color.
+On the evening of Sunday, January 20, the first supermoon of 2019 will enter the Earth’s shadow to produce a “blood moon.”
+Occurring during a lunar eclipse, this is when the moon enters the Earth’s shadow to produce a dramatic moment when the moon turns a reddish color.

-Check out these tips from Olympus Visionary Alex McClure to prepare yourself for capturing this spectacle, then visit the Olympus User Gallery to post your best #superbluemoon or #superbluebloodmoon shots.
+Check out these tips from Olympus Visionary Alex McClure to prepare yourself for capturing the total lunar eclipse (the last visible in most of North America until 2121), then visit the Olympus User Gallery to post your best #superbloodmoon shots.

 Pick a shooting location with clear skies.
 The last thing you want to be is in a place that develops afternoon clouds, so be sure to check the local weather reports.

 Use a tripod!
 A stable platform is very important when shooting the moon.
 The longer the lens, the more support and stability is needed.
 You will have to slow your shutter speed down as the moon gets darker and changes to orange and then red colors.
 I also like using the Olympus RM-UC1 remote cable release to keep the camera from moving.